longzhoufeng/vue-ts-bus/README.md

-# vue-ts-bus
+# vue-m-ts-bus

 Vue-ts-bus is a vue-typescript-bus plugin that supports typescript

 ## keywords

-Vue-ts-bus vue-typescript-bus minigui-vue-ts-bus
+vue-m-ts-bus vue-typescript-bus minigui-vue-ts-bus

 ## License